ifisq/spotify-widget/README.md

 Note: I haven't had a chance to test this process out on another device, so if I'm missing any steps, please let me know!

+### Usage

+1. Open the CustomWidgets application
+2. Click login with Spotify
+3. Give the application permission to access your Spotify data
+4. Success!
+Try adding a widget to the homescreen.

 ### Known Bugs
 ```WARNING!
 Sole personality requested when nil; THIS MAY BE A SPURIOUS LAUNCH OF THE PLUGIN due to a message to an XPC endpoint other than the main service endpoint; personalities```